 The church was originally built as a gothic one-nave building, but in the second half of the fifteenth century it was transformed into a three-nave basilica.
 The western tower, embedded in the nave, was added in the renaissance period.
 The chancel is polygonally ended and, like the side aisles, has high buttresses.

 Charnel house of St. Anne is a rotunda erected on a polygonal plan, connected with a square apse from the east.
-Its corners are strengthened by buttresses.
-The entrance was placed in the pointed arch portal on the west side.
-Above it there is a gothic window topped with a trefoil.
-The octagonal plan of the rotunda with a square sacristy is unique in Slovakia.
+It was a unique shape in today’s Slovakia, used only in Poprad-Stojany, but there the presbytery was rectangular.
+The corners of the Skalice rotunda were reinforced with buttresses.
+The entrance was placed in the ogival portal on the west side, and above it there was a gothic window topped with a trefoil.

 Website apsida.sk, Skalica – karner.